patrick330602/edge-ext-pack/README.md

 # Edge-Extensions-Pack

-This a pack of unoffical Edge extensions pack for easy install.
+This is a pack of unoffical Edge extensions pack for easy install.

 **Note: For newer version of Edge, you don't need to run setup.cmd**